Burmese Python

 International Union for Conservation of Nature (IUCN) Red List status

-The jungles and scrublands of Burma, Malasia and Thailand compose the Burmese python’s habitat.
+The jungles and scrublands of Myanmar (Burma), Malasia and Thailand compose the Burmese python’s habitat.

 It has been slaughtered to supply the world leather market, as well as for folk medicines and captured for the pet trade.
-In recent years, extensive captive breeding has lessened the animals threat but unauthorized release of pet Burmese pythons in the Everglades has introduced an invasive species into a fragile environment.
+In recent years, extensive captive breeding has helped reduce the threat to Burmese pythons in their native habitat.
+However, the unauthorized release of pet Burmese pythons into the Everglades has led to the introduction of an invasive species, disrupting the fragile ecosystem.